ongakken/Simtoon_StyleGuide/python.md

 ### Typing
 Use Python's `typing` module to annotate the types of variables, return types of functions/methods, etc. For example, `def my_method(myVariable: cv2.Mat) -> str:`.

+### Class attributes
+To read and modify variables of classes, setters and getters should be used.
+For example,

 ### Logging
 Use the `logging` module to log messages instead of print statements.
 For example, `logging.info("This is a message")`.
 `logging.debug` shall be used for logging values that are likely to change often and would be important when debugging.